rankutah/blog/sites/rank-utah/content/_index.md

 ---
 title: "Website Design & Local SEO"
-description: "Clear Presence builds fast, modern websites with local SEO for small businesses—so you show up on Google Search & Maps and get more calls"
+description: "Fast websites and local search help for small businesses so you show up on Google and get more calls."
 layout: "flowbite"
 url: "/"
 schema: